Cristóbal Martínez-Bordiú, 10th Marquis of Villaverde: First Spanish heart transplant

 Since he was a heart surgeon and great friend and admirer of Dr. Christiaan Barnard, he became the first Spaniard to perform a heart transplant in September 1968.
 The patient only survived 24 hours.
 A popular joke was that Villaverde killed more in La Paz (the hospital where he worked, and translating to The Peace) than his father-in-law in the war.

 On a visit to Spain Dr. Barnard joked, "I am a surgeon who wants to be a playboy and he is a playboy that wishes to be a surgeon."

+Franco's deathbed

+Dr Martínez-Bordiú headed the medical team that tended the dictator in his final illness (November 1975).

+In 1984, Jaime Peñafiel's gossip magazine La Revista published pictures of Franco in his hospital bed surrounded by tubes and medical equipment.

+Martínez-Bordiú acknowledged taking the pictures but claimed that the photographs were stolen from him.

 Death

 The Marqués died in Madrid on 4 February 1998 and was succeeded as marquess by his eldest son, Francisco, 11th Marqués de Villaverde.
 The 10th Marquess of Villaverde is buried in the crypt of Almudena Cathedral.